 When we first brought Bacardi home, we bought some turnip and collard greens for her to eat.
 We figured that that would suffice for her daily beardie salad.
-Boy were we wrong.
+Wow, were we wrong!

 It took us a solid 4-6 weeks to finally find which green she likes and will readily eat!
 Escarole, endive, bell peppers, carrots, mustard greens, and red lettuce are now staples.
 Occasionally, she’ll get a treat with some mango.

 How do we know she likes those things?
-Because we’ve literally tried every other fruit, veggie, and green out there that are okay for beardies to eat.
+Because we’ve literally tried every other fruit, veggie, and green out there, that is okay for beardies to eat.

 This has been a far cry from the dogs I’ve owned.
 For dogs, the general rule is if it fits in their mouth, they’ll eat it.
 Not so much for bearded dragons!